Battle of Fort Ridgely: Battle

 The next day it rained, so the men and women worked at preparing the fort and strengthen the defenses.
 Ordnance Sergeant Jones had three six-pound cannons, two twelve pounders, and one twenty-four pound gun positioned.
 The 24-pounder was his while Sgts.
 James G. McGrew and Bishop commanded the twelve pounders.
 For miles around the settlers had been trying to evade and escape for two days.
 Bodies and burning homes dotted the landscapes.
 The Dakota had ransacked everything looking for food and goods.
 Some women and children had been kidnapped, but for the most part, the settlers were killed instead of captured.
 One account, a narrative of Justina Kreiger tells of a group of settlers who set off on August 18 and were almost all killed, while Mrs. Kreiger did not arrive at the Fort until September 3.
 It took great effort to save her life as she had sustained many life-threatening injuries and was also almost starved.

-On August 22 the Dakota had a force of 800 to attack the fort.
-The first attack was repelled, but there were skirmishes throughout the day.
+On August 22 the Dakota again attacked the fort, this time with more than 800 men.
+The first attack came from the southwest and succeeded in capturing two outbuildings, but was repelled after McGrew intentionally shelled one to start a fire and the Dakota burned the other before retreating.
+Dakota attempts to set fire to the rest of the fort with flaming arrows failed, as the shingles were still damp from the previous day's rains.
+Still, the larger Dakota force managed to reach the fort, and was only repulsed after Jones fired canister shot at them from close range after Little Crow gave the order for his men to club their guns and rush the fort.
+Nearly out of ammunition, the garrison resorted to firing 3/4" sections of iron bars from the blacksmith shop that had been cut to size under the direction of Mrs. Muller.

 Towards evening the Dakota staged a more serious attack from the north.
 Lt.
 Sheehan was forced to order the buildings on that side to be set ablaze to stop the Indians sneaking into the Fort through them.
 It is recorded the buildings went up in a greenish smoke.

-Little Crow's men maintained their siege until August 27, when Colonel Henry H. Sibley arrived with 1,400 from Fort Snelling.
+Fighting at the fort ceased the night of August 22 and did not resume, though the garrison at Fort Ridgeley remained inside the fort until August 27, when Colonel Henry H. Sibley arrived with 1,400 from Fort Snelling.